Black Caucus of the American Library Association, Inc.

 Purpose: To encourage the artistic expression of the African American experience via literature and scholarly research including biographical, historical and social history treatments by African Americans.

 The final submission date to each juror is December 31, 2019.
 Decisions will be made during the American Library Association’s (ALA) Midwinter Meeting in Philadelphia, PA in January 2020.
-The awards will be presented in Tulsa, OK during the National Conference of African American Librarians (August 5-9, 2020).
-Publishers and winning authors will be advised of the Literary Award Committee’s decision in advance of the conference.
+The awards will be presented in Tulsa, OK during the National Conference of African American Librarians, which will take place August 5-9, 2020.
+Publishers and winning authors will be advised of the Literary Award Committee’s decision in advance of the annual conference.

 Gladys Smiley Bell, Chair